 1) Emphasize the true relevance of a product or service

-When people are trying to save as much money as possible, brands need to emphasize how their brand is still essential to consumers and how it can be beneficial to their lives.
+When people are trying to save as much money as possible.
+Brands need to emphasize how their brand is still essential to consumers.
+How it can be beneficial to their lives.
 Companies may need to shift focus on their products or find new ways to fulfill their audience’s needs.

 2) Meet current consumer needs

 Rather than blatantly promoting what a company has to offer, they need to focus more on consumer wants and needs.
 By providing helpful tools and promotions, consumers are more likely to make a purchase.
 Companies can think of practical and attractive ways for potential consumers to get information about the brand, promoting online services, offering curbside pickup, or providing live chat and support.

 Even before the pandemic, consumers were online.
 While before, it may not have seemed necessary, now is the time to develop a good digital marketing strategy.
 By focusing on digital marketing efforts like paid ads, search engine optimization (SEO), and email marketing, companies can and should keep their website up to date and continue establishing themselves as an authority and thought leader through blogs, videos, social media, and other digital content.

 Adapting email-marketing campaigns to address challenges that customers face gives companies a chance to change their tone, content, and frequency to match their potential customer’s expectations.